Hyperelliptic curves and Ulrich sheaves on the complete intersection of two quadrics: Introduction

-In Section 5, which is independent of the rest of the paper, we give a direct construction of Ulrich modules of rank $2^{g-1}$ on any smooth complete intersection of quadrics in $\PP^{2g+1}$ and $\PP^{2g+2}$ with the minimal possible rank, $2^{g-1}$.
-The existence and minimality was established in the case $g=2$ by \cite{ChoKimLee} with a different method.
+It is natural to look for Ulrich bundles on $X$ using the shape of their Tate resolutions over $P_{X}$.
+Theorem \ref{construction of TN} is analogous to the main result on Tate resolution of coherent sheaves on $\PP^{n}$ in \cite{EFS}: the Betti table of the Tate resolution over the exterior algebra coincides with cohomology tables of the corresponding sheaf.
+In Theorem~\ref{construction of TN} the resolution over the exterior algebra is replaced by the Tate resolution over $P_{X}$.

-This paper has its roots in an unpublished manuscript by our dear friend Ragnar Buchweitz (1952--2017) and the second author.
+In Section~\ref{sec:Ulrich}, which is independent of the rest of the paper, we give a direct construction of Ulrich modules of rank $2^{g-1}$ on any smooth complete intersection of quadrics in $\PP^{2g+1}$ and $\PP^{2g+2}$ with the minimal possible rank, $2^{g-1}$.
+In the case $g=2$ the existence and minimality was established by~\cite{ChoKimLee} with a different method.